jorinvo/me/content/post/automate-setup-of-your-mac-and-keep-up-to-date.md

 }
 ```

-[Homebrew](https://brew.sh/) should only install packages not already installed (If you are not using `brew` yet, do yourself a favor, stop right now and check it out; you don't want to install software without it).
+[Homebrew](https://brew.sh/) should only install packages not already installed.
+If you are not using Homebrew yet, do yourself a favor, stop right now and check it out.
+You don't want to install software without it.
 In my case I keep the packages in a separate [`brew.txt`](https://github.com/jorinvo/dotfiles/blob/master/brew.txt) file.
 To install only new packages I filter them like this:

 ```sh
 comm -23 \